PX4/PX4-user_guide/en/dronecan/README.md

 This means that if you have a device that is *only* connected to CAN2 (not redundantly to CAN1 and CAN2), you will need to manually configure its node ID.
 :::

-## Setup & Configuration
+## PX4 Configuration

 ### Enabling DroneCAN

-To enable the DroneCAN driver, set the UAVCAN_ENABLE parameter:
+To enable the DroneCAN driver, set the [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) parameter:

-* `0`: DroneCAN driver disabled
+- `0`: DroneCAN driver disabled
-* `1`: DroneCAN driver enabled for sensors, DNA server disabled
+- `1`: DroneCAN driver enabled for sensors, DNA server disabled
-* `2`: DroneCAN driver enabled for sensors, DNA server enabled
+- `2`: DroneCAN driver enabled for sensors, DNA server enabled
-* `3`: DroneCAN driver enabled for sensors and ESCs, DNA server enabled
+- `3`: DroneCAN driver enabled for sensors and ESCs, DNA server enabled

 ### Further Setup

 Most DroneCAN sensors require no further setup, unless specifically noted in their documentation.

-[DroneCAN ESCs and servos](../dronecan/actuators.md) require the motor order to be set, and may require a few other parameters be set.
+[DroneCAN ESCs and servos](../dronecan/escs.md) require the [motor order and servo outputs](../config/actuators.md) to be configured.
+If any other parameters must be set, these will be covered in device-specific documentation.

 ## Firmware Update